rganin/hurricane/README.md

 Hurricane block cipher.
 Just one of my first projects written in early 2005 :)

-Is a symmetric block cipher with 128bit key and block length.
-Shown good results on statictic cryptographic analysis.
+Symmetric block cipher that shown good results on NIST tests.
-I even have forgot about it but found that it's used in Total Commander plugin.

 Placing it here just 4fun.